Understanding Psychometric Testing: What It Measures and Why It Matters

 How psychometric assessments and testing work

-Psychometric assessments measure cognitive abilities, personality traits, behavioural styles, and a number of other psychological constructs through scientifically designed tests.
 These assessments are based on psychological theory and use standardised tasks or questions.
 Respondents’ answers are then compared against norm groups to ensure the results are objective and reliable.
 This process helps identify individuals’ strengths, weaknesses, and suitability for specific roles or development paths.

-Types of Psychometric Testing
+Types of psychometric testing

 • Cognitive Ability Tests: Measure logical reasoning, problem-solving skills, and the ability to process information.